 How much does the 40 Hour Teacher Workweek cost?

-You can pay a one-time fee of $175.
+You pay a one-time fee of $175.
 If you join the 2022 cohort by June 30, you get a discounted rate of only $159 (or pay in three installments of $55 each).
 Once you join, there are no ongoing fees—you basically pay once, and have access forever.
-In addition, if for any reason you feel the program if not a fit, there is a 100 percent money-back guarantee.
+In addition, if for any reason you feel the program is not a fit, there is a 100 percent money-back guarantee.
 (Although the site estimates that only three percent of teachers who join request a refund.)

 Can I join anytime I like?